-Cumberland Hospital is a fifth schedule hospital under the N.S.W.
+Cumberland Hospital is a Schedule 5 hospital under the N.S.W.
 Hospitals Act and a mental hospital and admission hospital under the N.S.W.
 Mental Health Act.
-The hospital is in the Western Metropolitan Health Region and is a facility run by the N.S.W.
+It is in the Western Metropolitan Health Region and is a facility run by the N.S.W.
 Department of Health.